 How does Digital Transformation work now?

-In today’s digital age, there are a vast range of advantageous technologies are coming to market at the same time.
+In today’s digital age, a wide range of advantageous technologies are coming to market simultaneously.
 And the majority of those are getting better and cheaper every few months.
-They include ground-breaking supply chains of software, networks and hardware, including robotics, smart machines and Artificial Intelligence.
+They include ground-breaking supply chains of software, networks, and hardware, including robotics, smart machines, and Artificial Intelligence.

 They are also becoming easier to configure and use.
 Each might have a different purpose, but modern connectivity and global networks can help your firm to quickly establish new business models and collaborative networks, or ‘ecosystems’, with suppliers & partners.

-Separately each technology might well create a benefit for your business, such as using low-cost warehouse robots to reduce logistics costs or machine learning AI and Chatbots to handle routine queries.
-But grouped together, and correctly linked to your business strategy they also have the potential to transform you into a world-beater.
+Separately, each technology might well benefit your business, such as using low-cost warehouse robots to reduce logistics costs or machine learning AI and Chatbots to handle routine queries.
+But grouped together and correctly linked to your business strategy, they also have the potential to transform you into a world-beater.

 Technology alone won't make a Digital Transformation succeed